ATM Withdrawal Rules: Decoding Daily Limits and Transaction Charges for 2026

 These fees can add up, so it’s wise to minimise the number of international withdrawals or take out larger sums less frequently.

-Pro Tip: Always choose to be charged in the local currency when withdrawing money from an ATM abroad.
+Always choose to be charged in the local currency when withdrawing money from an ATM abroad.
 If the ATM offers you the option to convert the amount into Indian rupees at the point of withdrawal, decline it.
 Your bank usually offers a much better exchange rate than the foreign ATM operator, saving you money on currency conversion.
+This is a lesser-known fact that can save you a significant amount.

 Keeping Your Money Safe at the ATM